-♦ First: Determine if the student is an eligible College Bound Scholar.
+♦ Second: Determine if the student is an eligible College Bound Scholar.

-College Bound students are identified through the CBS "Cruncher" located in the WSAC portal.
+College Bound students are identified through the CBS Eligibility Checker (formerly named 'Cruncher') located in the WSAC portal.
 CBS students, who meet all high school eligibility requirements, are considered College Bound Scholars.